V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 ## Step 5 – Select the tool paths

-To use the pen you want to drawn on the line so use engrave (tool centered on line), if you were cutting a part you can choose part (tool edge on the outside of line), or cutout (tool edge in inside of line).
+To use the pen you want to draw on the line so use engrave (tool centered on line), if you were cutting a part you can choose part (tool edge on the outside of line), or cutout (tool edge in inside of line).
 Click **Engrave** then just click on each line segment.